mak1986/payment-gateway-facade/README.md

 }
 ```

-Create a new file in your new payment gateway folder.
+__STEP 4:__ Create a new file in your new payment gateway folder.
 Make sure to Implement the methods as showing in the code below.

 ```
 (function(){